openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 off(type: 'keyboardHeightChange', callback?: Callback&lt;number&gt;): void

-Disables listening for soft keyboard height changes in the input method panel in fixed state.
+Unsubscribes from the event indicating soft keyboard height changes in the input method panel in fixed state.
 Since API version 10, the input method panel can be set to the fixed or floating state.
 For details, see [Input Method Service](js-apis-inputmethodengine.md#changeflag10).

 **System capability**: SystemCapability.WindowManager.WindowManager.Core